-FORS351 ENVIRONMENTAL REMOTE SENSING SPRING 2022 Instructors: LLoyd Queen, CHCB 428 lloyd.queen@firecenter.umt.edu Valentijn Hoff, CHCB 437 valentijn.hoff@firecenter.umt.edu Class Times: Friday1000-1150Friday1200-1350 Note regarding class times: Most weeks we will use our time as "lecture," and will intermix hands-on lab exercises, seminars and discussions as we progress through the semester.
-Plan to be flexible about the format of our class in any given week.
-Things to be aware of: We will not have 4 hours of "screen time" each and every week We will mix the format of class to present and discuss each scheduled topic Sessions will be recorded and posted for your reference We will be using UM Box as the clearinghouse for class materials Office Hours: At our first meeting (Zoom) we will have a discussion about how we can be most available to you.
+FORS351 ENVIRONMENTAL REMOTE SENSING SPRING 2023 Instructors: LLoyd Queen, CHCB 428 lloyd.queen@firecenter.umt.edu Valentijn Hoff, CHCB 428 valentijn.hoff@firecenter.umt.edu Class Times: Friday 1000-1150 Health Science 207 Friday 1200-1350 Health Science 207 Note regarding class times: Most weeks we will use our time as "lecture," and will intermix hands-on lab exercises, se and discussions as we progress through the semester.
+Plan to be flexible about the format class in any given week.
+Things to be aware of: We will not have 4 hours of classroom time each and every week We will mix the format of class to present and discuss each scheduled topic We will be using UM Box as the clearinghouse for class materials Office Hours: At our first meeting we will have a discussion about how we can be most available to you.
 We will present options for handling office hours and ask you for ideas about ensuring access to us.
 Reference Text: Lillesand, Kiefer and Chipman.
-Remote Sensing and Image Interpretation.
+Remote Sensing and Image Interpretation .
 John Wiley and Sons, Inc. New York.
 (Any edition after ed.
 5 is acceptable) We encourage this text be used as the primary reference for our class.